swethasubu93/swethasubu93/README.md

 Here are some ideas to get you started:
 -->
-- 🌱 Recent Data Analytics masters graduate from San Jose State University.
+- 🌱 Data Analytics masters graduate from San Jose State University.
-- 🔭 I enjoy coding and am always experimenting with LLMs.
+- 🔭 I enjoy coding and am always experimenting with new technologies.